 (C) 1991 The Island Def Jam Music Group

-We hope that you interact with us during the show here in the comments of this post, on Facebook, and on Twitter, using the hashtag #nerdland -- and encourage others to do the same.
+As always, folks -- be sure to interact with us during the show here in the comments of this post, on Facebook, and on Twitter, using the hashtag #nerdland.
 We look forward to having you join us at 10am ET on msnbc!